-Generally, resources requesting, and allocations are done through email or phone request.
+Generally, resource requesting and allocations are done through email or phone requests.
 It causes quite a bit of chaos.
-It is critical to streamline the process using workflow, ensuring resources are allocated with appropriate approvals and notifications.
-One must avoid using unnecessary emails/telephone calls as it cannot be easily reconciled, documented, and analyzed at a later stage.
+It is critical to streamlining the process using workflow, ensuring resources are allocated with appropriate approvals and notifications.
+One must avoid using unnecessary emails/telephone calls as they cannot be easily reconciled, documented, and analyzed later.

-#5.
-How to Choose the Right Tool for Efficient Resource Capacity Planning?
+5. How to Choose the Right Solution for Efficient Resource Capacity Planning?

-Capacity planning is a crucial part of the performance improvement of modern business.
+Capacity and resource planning is a crucial part of the performance improvement of modern business.
 It is critical to look for a solution beyond the current spreadsheet functionalities.
-A business should ensure that they have a solution which can provide the following:
+A business should ensure that they have a solution that can provide the following:

 Resource capacity planning methodology should help your business to do multi-dimensional forecasting.
 It will provide real-time business intelligence to improve business performance, profitability, and productivity.

-It must align with the matrix organization structure.
+It must solve the complexities of matrix organization

 It must align with the matrix organization structure.
 Nowadays, most businesses have established a matrix organization structure to achieve the best utilization of their resources.
-So, it is critical for businesses to have a capacity planning tool that aligns with matrix organization structure and associated complexities.
+So, companies must have a capacity planning tool that aligns with matrix organization structure and associated complexities.

-Resource demand in a real-life business environment changes every minute.
-So, it is crucial for capacity planning techniques to get real-time business intelligence, i.e., reports, analytics, and dashboards.
+Project demand in a real-life business environment changes every minute.
+So, it is crucial for resource management and capacity planning techniques to get real-time business intelligence, i.e., reports, analytics, and dashboards.